Jazzcharles/AutoDiff/README.md

 ## Introduction
 This is a toy example of auto differentiation in cpp.
 The basic idea is to build a static computation graph including all the extra nodes for calculating the gradients.
 Basically, what we need are:
-1) class Node, the node in the computo store the inputs, operation type, ...
+1) class Node, the nodes in the computation graph, including the input nodes, the operation type, ...
 2) class Operation, to perform the detailed forward and backward computation.

 ## Supported operations: